Quantum Elastic Network Models and their Application to Graphene: Application to 2D materials

 Our goal is to apply the QENM algorithm described in Sec. \ref{sec:QENMs}.
-As a first step, we explain the methodology to construct an efficient connectivity oracle for a graphene sheet.
-Then, we analyze how to prepare the quantum state in Eq. \eqref{eq:initial_state} or the alternative initial state in Eq. \eqref{eq:initial_state_alternate} and analyze the total resources needed.
+As a first step, we introduce additional oracles that are needed for a $D=2$ system and explain the methodology to construct an efficient connectivity oracle for a graphene sheet.
+Then, we analyze how to prepare the quantum state in Eq. \eqref{eq:initial_state} or the alternative initial state in Eq. \eqref{eq:initial_state_alternate}, and analyze the total resources needed.
 Following that, we explain how to simulate our system by constructing the unitary induced by the Hamiltonian in Eq. \eqref{eq:problem_hamiltonian}.
 Finally, we discuss realistic and practical applications for this type of simulation.